CuriousNeuralNerd/Tutorials/README.md

 By completing these tutorials, you will be able to:
 - ✅ Manipulate data using NumPy arrays
 - ✅ Load, clean, and analyze datasets with Pandas
-- ✅ Create informative visualizations with Matplotlib
+- ✅ Create informative visualizations with Matplotlib and Seaborn
 - ✅ Understand the machine learning workflow
-- ✅ Implement linear regression from scratch and using scikit-learn
+- ✅ Implement linear regression for predicting continuous values
-- ✅ Build and evaluate classification models using logistic regression
+- ✅ Build classification models using logistic regression
+- ✅ Evaluate models using appropriate metrics (MSE, R², accuracy, precision, recall, F1)
+- ✅ Interpret confusion matrices and classification reports

 ## 🤝 Contributing